swa72/home-assistant/README.md

 * an old iPhone serving as a guinea pig camera
 * for motionEye's webhooks I had to install NGINX as add-on (see https://community.home-assistant.io/t/motioneye-integration/194350/42)
-* if motion is detected
+* triggers action if motion is detected

 # Useful stuff
-* the automation to regularly update my config to github (see https://github.com/swa72/home-assistant/blob/main/automations.yaml), credit: https://peyanski.com/automatic-home-assistant-backup-to-github/
+* an automation to regularly update my config to github (see https://github.com/swa72/home-assistant/blob/main/automations.yaml), credit: https://peyanski.com/automatic-home-assistant-backup-to-github/

 ```
 - id: l1k3